shinhugh/config/desktop-arch/README.md

 - Dark Background and Light Text
 - BetterTTV

-Configure the `Dark Background and Light Text` extension to match the rest of the desktop.
+Configure the `Dark Background and Light Text` extension to match the provided theme.

 Set the following keyboard shortcuts for the `Dark Background and Light Text`
 extension:

 - `Shift+Alt+A` - Toggle enabled globally
 - `Shift+Alt+Z` - Toggle enabled for current tab

-Install a theme that matches the rest of the desktop.

 Navigate to `about:profiles` and create a new profile with the name `kiosk`.